A free sports API written for python

 Sportsreference is a free python API that pulls the stats from www.sports-reference.com and allows them to be easily be used in python-based applications, especially ones involving data analytics and machine learning.

 Sportsreference exposes a plethora of sports information from major sports leagues in North America, such as the MLB, NBA, College Football and Basketball, NFL, and NHL.
+Sportsreference also now supports Professional Football (or Soccer) for thousands of teams from leagues around the world.
 Every sport has its own set of valid API queries ranging from the list of teams in a league, to the date and time of a game, to the total number of wins a team has secured during the season, and many, many more metrics that paint a more detailed picture of how a team has performed during a game or throughout a season.

 The easiest way to install sportsreference is by downloading the latest released binary from PyPI using PIP.
 For instructions on installing PIP, visit PyPA.io for detailed steps on installing the package manager for your local environment.